Schlomoh/rust_server/README.md

 # Rust Server
 ## Intro

-### This rust server shall act as my personal interface to access different cryptocurrency data
+### This rust server shall act as my interface to access different cryptocurrency data

-As my first *"real world"* rust project, I am creating this rust server, serving current cryptocurrency prices then displayed in a next.js front-end.
+As my first *"real world"* rust project, I am creating this rust server, as a way to serve current cryptocurrency data, then displayed in a next.js front-end.
-These prices shall be gathered from different exchanges to then be interpreted by my own indicators to finally produce clear bullish/bearish signals.
+All prices shall be gathered from different exchanges to either be averaged or made available on their own.
+These prices will also be interpreted by my indicators to then produce bullish/bearish signals. 🤞🏼

-This could then furthermore be extended to create trades implementing those signals.
+This could then be furthermore extended to create trades implementing those signals.

+The main goal is to use the speed of rust doing all kinds of calculations in the back-end having the data all ready to be displayed in the front-end for monitoring purposes.

+#### Ideas

+I've thought about using the rarity.tools site to look for NFTs offered for a price that's not corresponding to their rank on the site.
+So an NFT that's sold for 200 bucks while ones on a similar rank are sold for 500 would be a good opportunity.
+This asset could then be bought and afterwards sold for a more appropriate price.

+I'll have to look for a way to access the data on their site first though. 👀

 ## Usage
-#### starting the server without logging
+#### Starting the server without logging
 ```
 >> cargo run